 *This site contains affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

 Are you traveling to Barcelona with a toddler or baby?
 I’m sure you’re excited to come to this marvelous city, but you have doubts about what you’ll need.
 Will my stroller fit in on the Barcelona streets?
 Do restaurants have highchairs?
 Relax.
 I’ve raised three kids in Barcelona, and we’ve traveled overseas over 10 times.
-I’m also a believer in being ultra-practical and realistic when it comes to packing for my kids.
+I also believe in being practical and realistic when it comes to packing for my kids.
 This post will help you eliminate the bulky baby gear and minimize your list to the necessary items.
 Enter – the ultimate Barcelona packing list for babies and toddlers!

 A large beach towel: A family towel will come in handy in Barcelona – especially at the beach for swimming or the park for a picnic at Ciutadella Park.
 In fact, I’d been looking for a design-y towel that doesn’t trap sand.
 (Amazon does not have it!)
 Tesalate actually gifted me this extra-large, sand-free towel right before I wrote this list!
 This Tesalate towel fits two lounging adults.
 But it would also be a good picnic blanket for 3 or 4 adults.
 It’s also super-absorbent and rolls up tightly in a bag.
 (You even get a drawstring bag to carry it in!).
 It also dries rapidly, so you could take a swim in the morning, and it would be ready to use in the afternoon.

 A baby carrier is practical if you want to go to places where the stroller is cumbersome.
 Personally, I’ve never been good with a wrap-style carrier.
 But a friend gave me her Ergobaby carrier, and I definitely trust it!
 My baby’s weight felt distributed and it was easy to put on.
 I would not skimp and buy a cheap brand because you do want ergonomic comfort – for your baby and yourself.
 You will need it if you go to Casa Batlló, for example, because they have no space for pushchairs.